 Most bodies are buried in established cemeteries, but burial on private property may be possible in rural areas of the state.
-You must have a burial-transit permit if you bury the body out of state or someone other than a funeral home disposes of the body.
-(New Mexico Statutes § 24-14-23.)
+You must have a burial-transit permit if someone other than a funeral home disposes of the body.
+(N.M.
+Stat. § 24-14-23.)
 Before conducting a home burial or establishing a family cemetery, check with the county clerk for local zoning regulations or other rules you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed, so the location will be clear to others in the future.

 In New Mexico, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.
 You must obtain a permit before cremating a body.
-(New Mexico Statutes § 24-14-23.)
+(N.M.
+Stat. § 24-14-23.)